novel-systems/ns-thon/DEVELOPMENT.md

 -   In your auth0 tenant there should be now 5 new applications.

-7. Copy and paste Placeholder-1 App SSO Client ID to every `applicationId` field in `authzExtConfig.json`
+7. Copy and paste NSThon App SSO Client ID to every `applicationId` field in `authzExtConfig.json`
 8. Import `authzExtConfig.json` file to the Authorization Extensions
 9. In Authorization Extension click PUBLISH RULES